SJECollins/pixels-arcade/README.md

 Submitted smaller arcade project based on this idea for PP2 to CI on 30/06.

 So, now I've updated the page to include the revisions I've made to the four games I submitted.

+## 05/07

+Finished styling the Missing Item game and added the instructions pop up and now the reset button works too.

+Also updated the index to display all the games.
+Still trying to decide what to do with the navbar.
+Eight isn't a bad number if I want to stack the links on top of each other, but that might look a little funny.